 Penn in the News

-Martin Seligman of the School of Arts and Sciences is cited for his research into the relationship of happiness and psychology.
+Martin Seligman of the School of Arts and Sciences authors a letter concerning positive psychology.

 Dennis Culhane of the School of Social Policy and Practice is cited for his research on aiding the homeless.

 Joseph Gyourko and other researches from the Wharton School study residential building regulations in Boston and other metropolitan areas.

 Lauren Steinfeld of the Privacy Office says identity-theft education should start early.

 Lawrence Sherman of the School of Arts and Sciences discusses crime prevention analysis.

 Kathleen Hall Jamieson of the Annenberg School for Communication says non-verbal signals will reveal political reactions during the State of the Union address.